gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - `PluginManager` applies plugins with deprecation logging disabled - this means that all deprecated usages in `apply()` will be ignored and not reported.
 Need to fix and add an integration test for this case.

-#### Other issues

-- `ModelRuleInspector` does not do any caching.
-Should share caching with `ModelRuleSourceDetector`.
-    - `ModelRuleSourceDetector` should be global scope and use weak references to classes.

 # Open Questions

 - How to order mutations that may derive properties from the subject